myhdl/site-myhdl/docs/examples/flipflops.md

 Specification
 -------------

-he basic D flip-flop is a sequential device that transfers the value of the `d` input to the `q` output on every rising edge of the clock `clk`.
+The basic D flip-flop is a sequential device that transfers the value of the `d` input to the `q` output on every rising edge of the clock `clk`.

 Description
 -----------